hoeyi/Ozym/README.md

 # Ozym #
 **Ozym** is a web-based financial and investment recording-keeping and reporting application for personal use.
-The app user interface is built with [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) backed by [ASP.NET Core](https://github.com/dotnet/aspnetcore) and Entity Framework and Microsoft SQL Server on Linux for the data persistence layer.
+The app user interface is built with [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) backed by [ASP.NET Core](https://github.com/dotnet/aspnetcore) and Entity Framework and Microsoft SQL Server.
+The primary deployment approach is a Docker container network comprised of separate web-service, api-service, and database containers.

 For information on contributing changes to this codebase, see [How to contribute](CONTRIBUTING.md).